AaryanTomar/Personal-Page/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a High School student at Plano West

 ## Research Interests